xpeerchain/QA/en/university/08-scalability-of-bitcoin.md

 However this is untested since layer 2 networks are still new and have not seen significant adoption yet.
 Some even argue that the low fees of layer 2 networks will actually attract more on-chain transactions, resulting in higher profitability for miners.
 Price is also a major factor.
 If bitcoin were high priced, miners may be able to remain profitable off few very expensive transactions, even when 90% of users are conducting off-chain transactions on layer 2 networks.
 The crypto industry is currently in unexplored territory and it remains to be seen how these new technologies will impact blockchain security.

-What we can say for sure however is that XPeerchain and proof-of-stake were intentionally designed without this conflict over transaction fees.
-XPeerchain by design is not dependent on transaction fees for security, therefore it is 100% compatible with layer 2 networks.
+What we can say for sure however is that Peercoin and proof-of-stake were intentionally designed without this conflict over transaction fees.
+Peercoin by design is not dependent on transaction fees for security, therefore it is 100% compatible with layer 2 networks.
 This will be fully explained later in the article.

 ---